2020PB/police-brutality/reports/Oregon.md

 ### Police escalate vandalism with tear gas | September 5th

-After protesters build barricades in the street and light small trash fires, police escalate by deploying tear gas and charging protesters.
+After protesters build barricades in the street at SE Stark and SE 117th and light small trash fires, police escalate by deploying tear gas and charging protesters.
 Some petrol bombs had been thrown into the barricades (not at police) by protesters earlier in the night, but this event comes about half an hour later.
 Police munitions set off a Prius' alarm system and appeared to light a fire on the hood.

 tags: less-lethal, property-destruction, protester, tear-gas

 id: or-portland-350

-geolocation: 45.518991, -122.542948
+geolocation: 45.5190077,-122.5429058

 **Links**